sematext/docs/docs/dashboards/color-guidelines.md

 ### Color Consistency

-Maintain consistency in your color usage throughout the app.  <br/> For example, if you use green to represent success in one chart, continue using green consistently for success in other charts and visualizations.
+Maintain consistency in your color usage throughout the App.  <br/> For example, if you use green to represent success in one chart, continue using green consistently for success in other charts and visualizations.